 Landmark Briefs and Arguments of the Supreme Court contains transcripts of oral arguments for most cases therein (not all were available to the publisher).
 U.S. Law Week publishes summaries or excerpts of selected oral arguments.

 The annotated rules are included in the Rules volumes of U.S.C.A. and U.S.C.S. following Title 28.
 The unannotated rules are published in Title 28 Appendix of the U.S. Code, and are also in Federal Civil Judicial Procedure and Rules (Reserve) and Supreme Court Practice (Reserve).
 The annotated rules can also be found in volume 17 of the United States Supreme Court Digest, Lawyers' Edition, updated by pocket part.

 Cornell's Legal Information Institute provides both an HTML and PDF version of the rules.
 The HTML version is notable for its table of contents; the list is easy to read and links to the listed rule.
 The 59-page PDF document is an LII publication, notable for its links to all cross-references including links from its index back into the rules themselves.

 For superseded versions of Court rules, the Law Library collection provides the best resources.
 Rules of the Supreme Court of the United States is available on microfiche, covering 1790-1984.
 The U.S. Reports provide the rules at the end of the volume associated with the OT in which the rules were passed; "amendments of rules" is noted on the spine.

 For more information on court rules generally, see the library's Court Rules Research Guide.

-Researchers are interested in the Court's docket for a number of reasons, including the anticipated outcome of a particular case or knowing which cases the Court chooses to hear.
+Researchers are interested in the Court's docket for a number of reasons, such as anticipating the outcome of a particular case or knowing which cases the Court chooses to hear.
 One of the best sources for current information on the Court's docket is U.S. Law Week.
-The library receives this publication in paper (Reference Indexes, also available through Lexis, Westlaw and BNA Electronic Library) and keeps older editions in Superseded Loose-leaf (Level 1).
+The library receives this publication in paper and electronically (Periodicals & online in Bloomberg BNA Electronic Library).
 The dockets for the current and previous terms are also available on the Supreme Court's website at http://www.supremecourt.gov/docket/docket.aspx.